 - #LeftInLockdown – Parent carers’ experiences of lockdown, June 2020.
 Our original survey of parent carers which received over 4,000 responses.
 They told us that in 76% of cases, the vital care and support they relied on had stopped altogether, leaving parents and young siblings taking on all care responsibilities around the clock.

-Key statistics from our research
+Key statistics from our research in 2021

 In light of the significant detrimental impacts disabled children and their families have experienced throughout the pandemic.
 Then there was silence includes five steps for central and local government to take to ensure that disabled children and families have the same opportunities for recovery as their peers.
 These build on our existing calls for specific, funded recovery policies